rschroll/rmfuse/README.md

 RMfuse allows reading of all files in the reMarkable Cloud.
 Since reading the file requires several HTTP requests, as well as local processing, reads make take some time.
 Running RMfuse in verbose mode (`-v` or `-vv`) will display information about the actions underway.
-The most recent file accessed is cached, to improve performance.
+Open files are cached, to improve performance.
 More sophisticated caching is planned for the future.

 RMfuse does its best to provide accurate metadata for the files.
 However, the reMarkable Cloud provides only modification dates, so that is reported